Undergraduate programs in the

 Meet Professor Steven Smith

-Professor Smith’s research interests include Greek literature of the Roman Imperial period, especially the ancient novel (1st-4th centuries CE); animals in the Greco-Roman imagination; sex and gender in antiquity; and early Byzantine culture.
+Professor Smith’s research interests include Greek literature of the Roman Imperial period, especially the ancient novel (first - fourth centuries CE), animals in the Greco-Roman imagination, sex and gender in antiquity, and early Byzantine culture.
 He teaches Greek and Latin at all levels and ancient literature in English translation.
-In 2020 he was named a recipient of the Charles J. Goodwin Award of Merit for outstanding publications in the field of classical studies for his 2019 book, Greek Epigram and Byzantine Culture: Gender, Desire, and Denial in the Age of Justinian.
+In 2020, he was named a recipient of the Charles J. Goodwin Award of Merit for outstanding publications in the field of classical studies for his 2019 book, Greek Epigram and Byzantine Culture: Gender, Desire, and Denial in the Age of Justinian.

 The Student Experience